 Photo of Anand Jayachandran

-Partner in the General Corporate Practice at the Mumbai office of Cyril Amarchand Mangaldas.
+Partner in the General Corporate Practice at the Bangalore office of Cyril Amarchand Mangaldas.
 Anand specialises in public market mergers and acquisitions, block trades, foreign investment and corporate restructuring.
 He has advised several reputed Indian and international companies in relation to complex acquisition and restructuring transactions and advised on some of the largest block deals in the Indian securities market.

 He also has considerable experience in advising on transactions involving on-market exits by private equity investors from their investments in India.
 He can be reached at anand.jayachandran@cyrilshroff.com